cocodev-harvard/cocodev.org/content/people/members-alumni.md

 ---
 widget: condensed-people
 headless: false
-active: true
+active: false
-weight: 1
+weight: 10000

-title: "Lab Members"
+title: "Lab Alumni"
-subtitle: ""

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigators
-  - Administration
-  - Postdocs
-  - Graduate Students
-  - Undergraduate Students
+  - Alumni

 design:
-  show_social: false
+  show_social: true
-  show_interests: true
+  show_interests: false

   background:
     # Apply a background color, gradient, or image.